 Some things to be aware of when you are doing a five times why retrospective

 - Use real problems that are happening, not just some imaginary cases, and ask that the team members bring up causes that actually happened and not something that could or may have happened (prevent assumptions).
 As a team you must recognize the causes, know that they are the real causes, to be able to define effective actions.

 - Know that there are always multiple causes for a problem.
 Don’t stop when you have a first root cause, but invest enough time in analysis to find all of them, and get a good understanding how the causes are related.

 - Vary the way that you ask “why”, to get a better understanding of the real causes.
 This requires some skills from the person facilitating the retrospective.
-This can be your scrum master (who might need mentoring on how to do a 5 times why retrospective), but there are also situation where an experienced facilitator who knows the technique can get to the bottom of problems.
+This can be your scrum master (who might need mentoring on how to do a five times why retrospective), but there are also situations where an experienced facilitator who knows the technique can get to the bottom of problems.

 - Root causes almost always have to do with people.
 It’s rarely a technical or tool problem, most of the time it has to do with skills, knowledge, or the way the work is done.
 Or with leadership, power, authority, communication, or collaboration.

-Since the five times why retrospective is based upon root cause analysis, it helps if the retrospective facilitator understands how that works.
+Since the five times why retrospective is based on root cause analysis, it helps if the retrospective facilitator understands how that works.
 The blog getting to the root causes of problems explains how to do root cause analysis effectively.
 There are also some practical tools from root cause analysis that facilitators can use for the retrospective, like a root cause analysis process and a root cause analysis checklist.

 The team that wasn’t a team yet (and wasn’t aware of it)